Composable Commerce 101: Building for the future

 Monolithic full-stack applications are rarely ideal for individual businesses.
 They can be a recipe for siloed workflows, lost data, and a disjointed customer experience.
 Composable commerce, meanwhile, offers almost endless customization possibilities.

 It’s hardly surprising, then, that businesses are embracing composable commerce.
 By 2025, Gartner predicts that ‘composability’ will be a main objective in over 50% of digital spending decisions.
 Industry body MACH Alliance has even called composable systems “recession-resilient IT”.
-This is because they allow businesses to quickly scale operations up or back to meet market demand.
+This is because they allow businesses to quickly scale operations up or back to meet customer demand.

 “By 2026, Gartner predicts that the speed of digital innovation will improve by 60%, relative to 2022, for businesses that have established mechanisms to reuse composable digital commerce modules.”